tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The "post_handshake_auth" extension is used to indicate that a client is willing to perform post-handshake authentication {{post-handshake-authentication}}.
-Servers MUST not send a post-handshake CertificateRequest to clients which do not offer this extension.
+Servers MUST NOT send a post-handshake CertificateRequest to clients which do not offer this extension.
 Servers MUST NOT send this extension.

 The "extension_data" field of the "post_handshake_auth" extension is zero